Krayorn/blog/src/content/blog/ai-workfow.md

 ## Documentation

 ChatGPT is also my doc guy, I think I could do it in Cursor, but I prefer to do my research in the browser.
 I still read a lot of docs, but when I have some broader questions, asking ChatGPT saves me a ton of time by giving me the keywords or the concepts that are relevant to my question.
 I then sometimes go back and forth between the chat and official docs to ask clarifying questions and read some specs + examples.
-If I don't like the documentation for the technology I'm asking questions about, I just stay in ChatGPT and have it give me examples.
+If I don't like the documentation for the technology I'm asking questions about, I just stay in ChatGPT and have it give me code examples.

 ## What I'm not doing